-Barchfeld, a Republican, was the representative for Pennsylvania's 32nd congressional district from 1915 to 1917.
+Barchfeld was the representative for Pennsylvania’s 32nd congressional district and was a Republican.
+He served from 1915 to 1917.

 From Dec 1905 to Mar 1917, Barchfeld missed 614 of 1,347 roll call votes, which is 45.6%.
 This is much worse than the median of 24.9% among the lifetime records of representatives serving in Mar 1917.
 The chart below reports missed votes over time.